 All property owners in Canterbury pay rates.
 There are different types of rates that make up the total you pay.
 You can also find out how Regional Council activity is funded through your rates using our Rates Tool.

 - General rates — are charged based on the capital value of your property and location.

-- Uniform Annual General Charge (UAGC) — There is also a Uniform Annual General Charge (UAGC) that can be charged: this is essentially a ‘general rate’ but it is the same for every property ie not based on value or location of the property.
+- Uniform Annual General Charge (UAGC) — this is essentially a ‘general rate’ but it is the same for every property ie not based on value or location of the property.

 Rates are not the only source of income for Environment Canterbury.
-We also receive grants from other agencies, for example the significant income from NZTA for the public transport system, and user-payers when a specific fee for a service is charged eg bus fares.
+We also receive grants from other agencies, for example the significant income from NZTA for the public transport system, and user-payers when a specific fee for a service is charged, such as bus fares.

 When setting rates and fees/charges, we need to balance what is affordable for the community and who should pay for the activity, with the outcome that the activity will give the community and how quickly it needs to be achieved.
 It isn’t possible to do all the things that need doing immediately, so this balance is crucial to keeping rates affordable and activity on track.

 As rates vary from property to property, we talk about ‘total rates revenue’ when talking about rates increases or decreases.
-Eg a 4% rates increase won’t necessarily mean your individual rates will increase by 4%, this percentage applies to the total income from rates received.
-We have a policy limit on rates increases of 5.3% and Council works hard to keep it below that or must be satisfied that the exceedance is justifiable.
+This means a 4% rates increase won’t necessarily mean your individual rates will increase by 4%, this percentage applies to the total income from rates received.
+We have a policy limit on rates increases of 5.3%.
+The Council works hard to keep it below that or must be satisfied that the exceedance is justifiable.